thatsmidnight/thatsmidnightdotcom/README.md

 ### Certificate

 To secure the content behind HTTPS the distribution needs a certificate either provided by CloudFront for the distribution's domain or for your custom domain name(s).
+This certificate ensures that any requests to access your private S3 are encrypted and secure.

 ### CloudFront Origin Access Identity (legacy)

 When you create a distribution, you have to tell it what the **origin** is.
 In this case, the origin is our S3 bucket because that's where all the files will be.
-But, when you define your origin, you can also specify an origin access identity that the distribution can use to view the bucket's content while maintaining a *private* and *encrypted* bucket that is ***not*** directly accessible to the public.
+But, when you define your origin, you can also specify an **origin access identity** that the distribution uses to view the bucket's content.
+You can think of it like a role that users can assume in order to access your website from the [distributed network of data centers](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/wat.concept.edge-location.en.html).

+When you put all these resources together, you can rest easy knowing that any user accessing your content will be able to do it quickly, safely, and securely.

+...
+Except for the fact that we're using [OAI and not OAC](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).

+## OAI vs OAC

+While our users are still being authenticated, **origin access identity** (OAI) is legacy and **origin access control** (OAC) is recommended.
+The specific reasons why are covered [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).
+None of this should matter to you, however, if your origin is an S3 bucket that's configured *as a [website endpoint](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteEndpoints.html)*, this doesn't apply to you.

+Since this is on the roadmap, I'll summarize what's on the [documentation for this solution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#migrate-from-oai-to-oac):

+1. Create the OAC resource.
+2. Create a new IAM policy resource.
+3. Update the new policy to allow OAC access.
+4. Update the bucket's resource policy to include *both* OAI ***and*** OAC policy statements.
+5. Test and deploy.
+6. Delete the OAI resource and corresponding policy for **OAI**.
+7. Test and deploy.